6. Interacting with the Server¶

 Initializing the Client & Sending a Streaming Message:

-- A new streaming client is created via
+- A separate streaming client is created via

 Expected Output¶